 The Secretary, on behalf of the Hearings Committee, shall notify the Competitions Control Committee and the Defending Party in writing of the Decision.
 If a penalty is imposed, that shall be placed on the Defending Party's record by the Secretary of the Competitions Control Committee, stating the Rule(s) under which the Decision was taken.
-If the penalty includes a suspension that is more than the minimum. it is advisable to cite Rule 7.5(b) which sets out the grounds for awarding suspensions greater than the minimum.
+If the penalty includes a suspension that is more than the minimum. it is a requirement of Rule to provide a reason(s) t and to cite Rule 7.3(b) which sets out the grounds for awarding suspensions greater than the minimum.

-Since a number of minimum suspensions are doubled on commission of a second similar Infraction within 48 weeks, it is important that disciplinary records are kept accurate and easily accessible.
+Since a number of minimum suspensions are doubled on commission of a second similar Infraction within 48 weeks (96 weeks in Category VI or 192 weeks in Category VII), it is important that disciplinary records are kept accurate and easily accessible.

-DIRECTIVE OF CENTRAL COUNCIL ON RULE 7.2(b) - RE MATCH SUSPENSIONS AND ALTERNATIVE PENALTY TO NON-APPLICABLE MATCH SUSPENSIONS (JANUARY 2015)
+DIRECTIVE OF CENTRAL COUNCIL ON RULE 7.2(B) - RE MATCH SUSPENSIONS AND ALTERNATIVE PENALTY TO NON-APPLICABLE MATCH SUSPENSIONS (JANUARY 2015 and amended on foot of amendment of Rule at Annual Congress 2023.)